 The demand for expansion into horticultural crops does raise the issue of its extension.
 Interviews with District agricultural staff made it clear that they do not see themselves involved in the schemes.
 They were emphatic that they have no role there.
-It is obvious then that specialist horticultural extension staff will have to be posted into the region to service the farmers who will be interested in horticulture as is the case in Tetu.
-Key extension problems will be agronomic practices, diseases and marketing.
+It is obvious then that specialist horticultural extension staff will have to be posted into the region to service the farmers who will be interested in horticulture.
+Key in this will be diseases and marketing.
 Such officers are found in Kieni East Division.
 The demand for expansion into horticulture crops also raises issues on the design and water management regime of the scheme.
-These matters can be easily settled by discussion with the community and the PIU so as to serve the strong women irrigator interests.
+These are matters which can be easily settled by discussion with the community and the PIU so as to serve the strong women irrigator interests.